 Mechanized infantry is an image that is a somewhat terrible strong group, but in short, it is an infantry unit with enhanced movement speed by riding in cars such as trucks and armored cars.
 Because it consumes gasoline quickly and requires refilling, it is a branch of the army that needs to be paid attention.

 In terms of mobility, the cavalry was the central role in the past.
 There is a memory that Ryotaro Shiba’s “Clouds above the Hill: A Historical Novel of the Russo-Japanese War” had a story that is written on the cavalry quite a bit.
-I think it’s very nice novel.
+I think it’s a very nice novel.

 Soldiers who protected their homeland shouldered a red star.
 Soldiers painted with Mr. color aqueous hobby colors are half-gloss or gloss, so it is surprisingly difficult to adjust with gloss erasing coating later.
-Because I do not like the brush paint of the water paint in the first place, Tamiya SU-122 tank crew, now I’m making is planning to paint with enamel paint from the beginning.
-I can not figure out paint finish very much, but it is an interesting genre that I make.
+Because I do not like the brush painting of the water paint in the first place, Tamiya SU-122 tank crew, now I’m making is planning to paint with enamel paint from the beginning.
+I can not figure out the paint finish very much, but it is an interesting genre that I make.
 I do not improve figure painting forever, but it is an interesting genre to make.